inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 ## What are the benefits of visual scripting?

 #### No syntax errors anymore!
-Because the visual scripting system exactly controls how nodes are linked together, there are only logic errors or runtime errors possible.
+The visual scripting system exactly controls how nodes are linked together.
 [Syntax errors](https://en.wikipedia.org/wiki/Syntax_error) like in the following example are not possible in a graph representation of script code:

 ```
-function OnPlayerPressButton(player // syntax error: forgot )
+callback OnPlayerPressButton player) // syntax error: forgot (
 {
     // Heal the player as soon as he presses the button
     RestorePlayerHealth(player);
 }
 ```

+Logic errors however are still possible.
+Neither a compiler nor an interpreter can discuss the logic of your code.
+If your intention is to kill the player as soon as he hits the button although you programmed it to heal him that's an example for a logic mistake!

 ####
 TODO